rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-03-afb576df05e39614-order-in-the-matter-of-telecanor-global-limited.md

 stocks:
 - TELECANOR
 tags:
+- convertible-warrants
+- exemption-order
+- preferential-issue
+- sast
+- shareholding-pattern
 - takeover-regulations
-- preferential-allotment
-- exemption-order
-- substantial-acquisition
-- promoter-shareholding
-- convertible-warrants
-- TELECANOR
 title: Order in the matter of Telecanor Global Limited - Exemption from Takeover Regulations for Preferential Allotment
 ---